ikeq/hexo-theme-inside/README_zh-Hans.md

 [![build-img]]() [![release-img]][releases] [![license-img]](LICENSE)

-A SPA, flat and clean theme for [Hexo] ❤️.
+❤️ A SPA, flat and clean theme for [Hexo].

 ## Summary